top of page

 When we choose to:

-• Wake at 5 AM (violating cortisol rhythm He designed)
+• Wake at 5 AM (violating the cortisol rhythm He designed).

 We suffer natural consequences.

-Not arbitrary punishment, but inevitable result of violating natural law.
+This isn’t arbitrary punishment, but the inevitable result of violating natural law.

-Just as dropping a stone results in falling (gravity), violating body's design results in disease.
+Just as dropping a stone results in falling (gravity), violating the body’s design results in disease.

 This is justice — not vindictive, but restorative — showing where we deviated so we can return to order.